 What to eat for 5 days in Tenerife

 I promise I have never eaten so many potatoes at once in my life than in Tenerife.
-The Canary Islands are famous for its patatas arrugadas and mojo sauce.
-To fully experience the authentic cuisine of Canary islands, I recommend taking part in a cooking workshop at Bodegas Monje, where you can learn first hand from Mojo World Champion chef to create this heavenly sauce.
-Also, they serve pulled pork so delicious I dream about until now.
+The Canary Islands are famous for their patatas arrugadas and mojo sauce.
+To fully experience the authentic cuisine of the Canary Islands, I recommend taking part in a cooking workshop at Bodegas Monje, where you can learn firsthand from Mojo World Champion chef to create this heavenly sauce.
+Also, they serve pulled pork so delicious I dream about it until now.

 If you visit for 5 days Tenerife, you also need to try barraquito – coffee with condensed milk, liquor, milk, and cinnamon.